larissafndk/larissafndk/README.md

-# 💫 About Me:
+# 🌻 About Me:
-I am mechanical engineering student at Gebze Technical University. <br>I work as a leader at YetGen.<br>I am mechanical team leader at INTEM.<br>I am someone who tries to improve herself in everything.
-I work especially in the fields of software and technical drawing.<br>My email adress is findiklarissa@gmail.com .
+I am mechanical engineering student at Gebze Technical University. 🦋
+ <br>I work as a leader at YetGen.<br>I am mechanical team leader at INTEM.<br>I am someone who tries to improve herself in everything.
+I work especially in the fields of software and technical drawing.⚙️<br>My email adress is findiklarissa@gmail.com .

 ## 🌐 Socials: